 - Expose URG students to the field of Internal Medicine, and foster longitudinal mentoring relationships between the Scholars and DOM URG residents, fellows, and faculty.

-Target Participants: 4 URG students between years one and two of medical school at BUSM
+Target Participants: 3 URG BUSM students between years 1 and 2 of medical school

 Clinical medicine experience

-- Shadow attending physicians and residents in inpatient and outpatient settings
+- Participate in topical seminars lead by a diverse group of physicians and residents in inpatient and outpatient settings

-- Practice gathering patient information and presentation skills
+- Learn about the practice of gathering patient information and presentation skills

 Contribute to a research team